sabrinabutton/ros-slam-heat-map/README.md

 ![Proof of Concept: CO2 Concentration Heat Map of my Room](images/HM_room_variance.png) _Figure 1: A map of my room displaying carbon dioxide concentration along the robot's path.

-Notice in Figure 4, there is no variance in the conentration of CO2 in my home.
+Notice in Figure 4, there is no variance in the concentration of CO2 in my home.
 This is due to a limitation of the CO2 sensor used, which can only detect CO2 concentrations above 400 ppm.
-My house was all below this level at the time this was taken.
-Glad to have good ventilation!
+My entire house was below this level at the time this was taken.

 ![Proof of Concept: CO2 Concentration Heat Map of My house](images/HM_House.png) _Figure 4: A map of concentration throughout my house._(proofofconcept_concmap.png)

 ### Heat Maps Generated Via Simulation

 The following maps were generated using a simulation to test the algorithm.
-CO2 PPM values were randoly generated; the room layout is a simple square to demonstrate masking functionality.
+CO2 PPM values were randomly generated; the room layout is a simple square to demonstrate masking functionality.

 ![Proof of Concept: CO2 Concentration Heat Map](images/HM_sim_noconv.png) _Figure 3: A map of randomized CO2 concentrations without the application of a Gaussian Blur_